 “We need to update the SNMP v1/v2c community strings on all our network devices to improve our network security.
 What do we need to do so that our print server and PaperCut keep working during this change?”

 SNMP (short for Simple Network Management Protocol) is a way for network admins to find information about devices connected to their network.
 Most print servers use SNMP to discover a printers status (for example if it is out of paper or toner, or if there is a paper jam) and report this information to users.
 PaperCut can query printers and copiers using SNMP to find out a printer’s serial number, toner levels, and even how many pages it has printed.

-Most devices have SNMP enabled by default, but the drawback to allowing SNMP on your network is that it could help a hacker learn about your infrastructure and help them find vulnerabilities to exploit.
+Most devices have SNMP enabled by default, but a drawback to allowing SNMP on your network is that it could be used to help a hacker learn about your infrastructure and help them find vulnerabilities to exploit.

-If you are worried about the risk from SNMP on your network, you can eliminate the risk by simply turning off SNMP on your network devices but you may lose out on toner level monitoring and printer error statuses.
+If you are worried about the risk with SNMP on your network, you can eliminate the risk by simply turning off SNMP on your network devices - but you will lose out on toner level monitoring and printer error statuses.

 From time to time we hear about administrators that update SNMP on their printers, only to panic when users start reporting that all of the printers appear “Offline” on their Windows Print server.
 Below we’ve put together a quick guide that shows you what you need to know when updating your SNMP v1/v2c community string.

 1- On your Printer

 The first place to configure SNMP will be on the network device (such as the printer).
 Usually this is managed through a printer’s web interface, but you will want to consult the manual for your specific brand and model of printer.
 Generally there will be options to turn SNMP on or off as well as set the SNMP Community String from the default of “public” to something more secure.
 But don’t stop there…

 2- On your Print Server